iragamreddy2/terraform-aws/README.md

 # terraform-aws
-Deploy highly scalable, highly available web services and micro services  using terraform and AWS
+Deploy a web server on AWS using terraform